opencontainers/distribution-spec/spec.md

 - **Descriptor**: a reference that describes the type, metadata and content address of referenced content.
 Descriptors are defined under the OCI Image Spec <sup>[apdx-5](#appendix)</sup>.
 - **Digest**: a unique identifier created from a cryptographic hash of a Blob's content.
 Digests are defined under the OCI Image Spec <sup>[apdx-3](#appendix)</sup>
 - **Tag**: a custom, human-readable manifest identifier
-- **Refers Field**: an association from one manifest to another, typically used to attach an artifact to an image.
-The refers field is included in the image and artifact manifests.
+- **Subject**: an association from one manifest to another, typically used to attach an artifact to an image.
+The subject field is included in the image and artifact manifests.
-- **Referrers List**: a list of manifests with a refers relationship to specified digest.
+- **Referrers List**: a list of manifests with a subject relationship to a specified digest.
 The referrers list is generated with a [query to a registry](#listing-referrers).

 ## Notational Conventions